ST editor tells Lee Kuan Yew’s daughter to be happy that “we don’t spit on your dad’s grave”

 *Introduction to other guests – Host A summarise again, introduce guest speaker B*

 Guest speaker B: This could be a coincidence, but this coincides with the death of Lee Kuan Yew.
-When Lee Kuan Yew passed away, Singapore’s economy start collapsing.
+When Lee Kuan Yew passed away, Singapore’s economy starts collapsing.
 From May 2015, Singapore’s key sectors have been declining.
-Retail, finance, logistics – every sector is faced with direction competition from China.
+Retail, finance, logistics – every sector is faced with direct competition from China.

 Host A: China seems to be gloating at Singapore’s failure at the moment.

 Guest speaker B: This is the strategy.
 China wants to take over as the leader of South East Asia countries, and the ASEAN leader has always been taken by Singapore.
 So China wants to take down Singapore and take over South East Asia.
 Singapore claims to be a Chinese society, however, Singapore leans towards US and UK.
 In such circumstances, even Philippines bowed down.
 If China can take Singapore down, it means US no longer have any allies in South East Asia.
 Taking Singapore down means taking out the US presence in South East Asia.

 Host A: Here are some images of popular shopping district Orchard Road.
 It used to be a very popular shopping district but the malls are now empty.